 Add To Favorites

-Get to know classmates, campmates, or clubmates by interviewing each other.
+Get to know classmates by interviewing each other.
 Connect with new friends and stand them up in colorfully creative categories!

 It could be the new school year, start of summer camp, or beginning of a new club.
 How do kids get to know each other?
 Try these cool interviews!

-Interview your partner.
+Students interview a partner.
 Ask each other questions and record your partner's answers in a mini notebook with Crayola® Erasable Colored Pencils.
-If you make a mistake, they erase easily!

 On a recycled file folder, use the colored pencils and Crayola Gel Markers to draw and color a small, realistic stand-up figure of your partner.
 Cut it out with Crayola Scissors.
 Cut a strip of file folder to make a half-circle stand.
 Cut slits in the base and put your figure in its stand.